TO BOOK AN APPOINTMENT CALL 07 3172 3651

 Most dentists agree you should change your toothbrush every 3 months.
-Studies show that after three months of normal wear and tea, toothbrushes are much less effective at removing plaque from teeth and gums compared to new ones.
-The bristles break down and lose their effectiveness in getting to all those tricky corners around your teeth, It is also important to change toothbrushes after you’ve had the flu, a mouth infection or a sore throat.
+Studies show that after three months of normal wear and tear, toothbrushes are much less effective at removing plaque from teeth and gums compared to new ones.
+The bristles break down and lose their effectiveness in getting to all those tricky corners around your teeth.
+It is also important to change toothbrushes after you’ve had the flu, mouth infection or a sore throat.
 That’s because germs can hide in toothbrush bristles and lead to reinfection.
 Even if you haven’t been sick, fungus and bacteria can develop in the bristles of your toothbrush – another reason to change your toothbrush regularly.

 At Cornerstone Dental, we believe everyone should have access to affordable, professional dental care.
 From routine procedures such as fillings to complex treatments including implant crowns, we provide a number of payment options so patients can minimise out of pocket costs and ensures you receive access to the dental treatments you need and deserve.
 Please visit our Payment Options page here for more info.

 It’s time for your baby to see the dentist for the first time when their first tooth becomes visible or when they reach 12 months of age – whichever comes first.